Cut the toffee bar into ¼" pieces and place in a bowl.

 Using a 1 ½ oz. ice cream scoop portion out 10 balls of dough onto the lined cookie sheet.
 The cookie balls should be about 3" apart since they will spread out.

-Sprinkle with the flaky salt.
+Sprinkle with the flaky salt or coarse sea salt.

 Bake in center rack for 9-12 minutes, or until the edges begin to turn golden.
 The center should be soft.